EPFL-ENAC/eesd-mmsdb/README.md

 ## Deploying the website locally

 Running the MMS Database website locally is a great way to test changes before pushing them to the main repository.
+This can also work if large files weren't cloned locally, in which case they will be downloaded on demand when running the backend.

+> [!NOTE]
+> If LFS data was not cloned, you need to set the variables `LFS_USERNAME` and `LFS_PASSWORD` in a `.env` file in the root directory of the repository.

 Setup your environment by running:

 ```bash
 make install